James Alan Preiss

 My long-term goal is to develop robot learning into a general-purpose tool.
 This means building algorithms that can learn control policies for diverse tasks and hardware without extensive per-task manual tuning.
 By making robotics more reliable and accessible, we can expand its scope beyond resource-intensive grand challenge problems to include a "long tail" of creative, unexpected applications.

-This page last updated August 2024.
+This page last updated October 2024.

 bio